Switzerland: Maurice Tornay becomes president of the Council of State of Valais and Thomas Heiniger president of the government of Zürich.

 China: Du Jiahao is elected governor of Hunan.

-Pakistan: Pervez Khan Khattak is elected chief minister of Khyber Pakhtunkhwa, receiving 84 votes in the provincial assembly, against 37 for Maulana Lutfur Rehman.
+Pakistan: Pervez Khattak is elected chief minister of Khyber Pakhtunkhwa, receiving 84 votes in the provincial assembly, against 37 for Maulana Lutfur Rehman.